Skip to content

 class MyObject : GObject {

 However, the GObject type system itself will not recognize it as its own class.
-Therefore, you need to register your class as a new GType.
-To do this, Java-GI offers an easy-to-use wrapper function: Types.register(classname).
+To do that, you need to register your class as a new GType.
+Java-GI offers an easy-to-use function to achieve this: Types.register(classname).
 This will use reflection to determine the name, parent class, implemented interfaces and overridden methods, and will register it as a new GType.

-It is recommended to register the new gtype in a static field gtype like this:
+It is recommended to register the new gtype in a static block like this:

 }